Kruthibharath/js-exercises/README.md

 });
 ```

-⚠️ But make sure when you push remotely to github that you have re-enabled all the tests!
+⚠️ But make sure when you push remotely to GitHub that you have re-enabled all the tests!

 Lastly, to run **ONE** test file at a time you can use the command `npm test` followed by the path to the file: